google/serialization.dart/README.md

     CustomRule personRule = serialization.generatedSerializationRules[Person]();

-You can also choose to remove a generated serialization rule by doing:
+You can also choose to remove a generated serialization rule by doing Although beware as this is a static member and doing so will potentially remove it for all instances of Serialization:

-    serialization.generatedSerializationRules.remove(Person);
+    Serialization.generatedSerializationRules.remove(Person);

 And adding your own manually written rule:

     Serialization serialization = new Serialization();
-    serialization.addRule(new MyPersonSerializationRule);
+    serialization.addRule(new MyPersonSerializationRule());

 Normally you won't ever see the generated files, because the transformer creates it on the fly and it is sent directly to pub serve